Howey-in-the-Hills, Florida: History

-Howey-in-the-Hills was founded by William John Howey, a citrus grower and real-estate developer.
-On May 8, 1925, Howey-in-the-Hills was incorporated as the Town of Howey.
-In 1927, the name was officially changed to the Town of Howey-in-the-Hills, to reflect the location of the town in an area of rolling hills.
+Howey-in-the-Hills was founded by William John Howey, a citrus grower and real-estate developer who began to plat his land near Lake Harris for housing development in 1921.
+On May 8, 1925, it was officially incorporated as the Town of Howey, and served as its first mayor.
+In 1927, the name of the municipality was officially changed to the Town of Howey-in-the-Hills, to reflect the location of the town in an area of rolling hills, which he nicknamed "The Florida Alps".

-The first citrus juice plant in Florida was built in Howey-in-the-Hills by William John Howey in 1921.
+The first citrus juice factory in Florida was built in Howey-in-the-Hills by William John Howey in 1921.

 Geography

-The approximate coordinates for the Town of Howey-in-the-Hills is located in central Lake County at (28.716221, –81.774540).

-It sits on the west shore of Little Lake Harris, an arm of Lake Harris.
+The community sits on the west shore of Little Lake Harris, an arm of Lake Harris.
 The town is bordered to the northwest by the unincorporated community of Yalaha.

 Florida State Road 19 passes through the town, and is locally known as Palm Avenue.
 It leads north across Little Lake Harris and leads 8 mi to Tavares, the Lake county seat.
 To the south SR 19 leads 13 mi to Groveland.

 According to the United States Census Bureau, Howey-in-the-Hills has a total area of 9.5 km2, of which 8.2 sqkm are land and 1.3 km2, or 13.9%, are water.